cap-js/docs/java/cqn-services/remote-services.md

 Retrieval strategies are part of a set of configuration options provided by Cloud SDK which are exposed by CAP Java as part of the configuration for _Remote Services_.
 For details refer to section about [destination strategies](#destination-strategies).

-### Service Binding Configuratiion
+### Service Binding Configuration
 If the remote API is running on the BTP, it is likely that you can leverage Service Binding-based _Remote Services_.
 The CAP Java SDK will extract the relevant information from the service binding to connect to the remote API.
 The advantage over destination-based _Remote Services_ is the simpler usage.
 There is no need to externalize configuration (e.g. credentials) for example into a BTP destination.
 Also, aspects like credential rotation is provided out-of-the box.

-In the following example, the remote API is running as another CAP application within the the same SaaS application.
+In the following example, the remote API is running as another CAP application within the same SaaS application.
 Both the calling CAP application and the _Remote Service_ are bound to the same (shared) xsuaa service instance and, thus, accept JWT tokens issued by the single xsuaa instance.

 ```yaml
 cds: